UtilityExcavation Calculator

 2

-Account for soil swell factors in every haul-away estimate.
-Clay swells 30 to 40%, mixed soil about 20%, and sand only 10 to 15%.
-A 10 cu yd hole in clay produces about 13 cu yd of loose material.
+Use soil swell factors for every haul-away plan.
+Clay can turn a 10 cu yd cut into about 13 cu yd of loose material.

 3